Alhkxsj/https-server/docs/android-ca-install.md

-1. 证书文件位置
+1. Certificate File Location

-运行 https-certgen 后，会生成一个 CA 证书文件
-证书文件默认放在home目录
-~/https-ca.crt
+After running hcertgen, a CA certificate file will be generated The certificate file is placed in the home directory by default ~/hserve-ca.crt

 ---

-2. 复制证书到手机存储

-可以复制到：
+2. Copy Certificate to Phone Storage

+You can copy it to:

 /storage/emulated/0/Download/
-也不一定非得复制到这里，只要在选择证书文件的时候，你能找得到在哪就行
+You don't have to copy it here specifically, just make sure you can find it when selecting the certificate file

 ---

-3. Android 安装步骤
+3. Android Installation Steps

-1. 打开 设置
+1. Open Settings

-2. 安全 → 加密与凭据
+2. Security → Encryption & Credentials

-3. 安装证书 → CA 证书
+3. Install Certificate → CA Certificate

-4. 选择 https-ca.crt
+4. Select hserve-ca.crt

-5. 命名（例如：Local HTTPS CA）（如果没让你命名可能他自己会命名）

-6. 如果找不到，那在设置最上方的搜索框里搜索（证书）然后找到安装证书相关搜索结果，安装证书。
+5. If you can't find it, search in the settings top search box (certificate) and find the relevant certificate installation search results, then install the certificate.

 ---

-4. 注意事项

-Android 会警告“证书可监控流量”——这是正常的

-证书仅用于你本地生成的 HTTPS 服务

-不会上传、不联网、不共享

----
+6. Notes

+Android will warn "Certificate can monitor traffic" - this is normal

+Certificate is only for your locally generated HTTPS service

+No upload, no internet, no sharing